FelixHenninger/lab.js/docs/reference/core.rst

 Dummy
 -----

 The :js:class:`core.Dummy` component is a stand-in component that calls :js:func:`end` immediately when the component is run.
-We use it for tests and demonstrations, and very rarely in experiments.
+We use it for tests and demonstrations, and only very rarely in experiments.

 .. js:class:: core.Dummy([options])

-  Direct descendant of the :js:class:`core.Component` class, with the single difference that the :js:attr:`timeout` is set to zero by default.
+  Direct descendant of the :js:class:`core.Component` class, with the single difference that the :js:attr:`skip` option is set to ``true`` by default.